jonnonz1/nz-statute-book/acts/public/1977/reserves-act-1977.md

 ### 93 Powers of constables, rangers, and other officers
 (1) Any officer may summarily interfere to prevent any actual or attempted breach of this Act or of any regulation or bylaw thereunder, and he or she may require any person found offending to desist from the offence.
 If any person when so required continues the offence, he or she commits a further offence against this Act.
-(2) It shall be lawful for an officer to require any person found offending against this Act or any regulation or bylaw made under this Act to disclose his or her true first name, surname, and place of abode, and if that person, when so required,—he commits an offence against this Act, and may be arrested without warrant by any constable.
+(2) It shall be lawful for an officer to require any person found offending against this Act or any regulation or bylaw made under this Act to disclose the person’s full name, residential address, and date of birth, and to provide evidence, as soon as practicable, of those particulars, and if that person, when so required,—the person commits an offence against this Act, and may be arrested without warrant by any constable.
-  (a) refuses to disclose his or her true first name, surname, or place of abode; or (b) gives a false name or address; or
+  (a) refuses or fails to disclose information required under this subsection; or (b) refuses or fails to provide evidence required under this subsection as soon as practicable,— (c)
-  (c) gives a description of his or her place of abode that is illusory for the purpose of discovery,— (3) Any person arrested under subsection (2) shall be brought before a court, as soon as possible, to be dealt with according to law.
+(3) Any person arrested under subsection (2) shall be brought before a court, as soon as possible, to be dealt with according to law.
 (4) The production by any officer of his or her warrant, instrument of appointment, or other written evidence of identification shall be sufficient evidence of the authority of that officer to exercise the powers conferred by this section.
 (5) In this section, officer means—